 The fifth row is the PMC 180gr JHP

 The bottom photo is the Hornady Critical Duty

-Though almost all rounds performed well, the Speer Gold Dots and Hornady rounds seemed to do the best while the Federal Hydra Shok and PMC were at the bottom.
+Though almost all rounds performed well, the DoubleTap, Speer Gold Dot, and Hornady bullets seemed to do the best while the Federal Hydra Shok and PMC were at the bottom.
 The PPU was unacceptable.